darrylcohen/little_maths_game/readme.md

 This game was made for my daughter to help her with maths.
 She was 6 at the time.
 She used it for about an hour and then got bored.
 It was fun creating it though

 ##  My Approach

-I used objects to split the functionality.
+This was one of the first games I wrote in JS.

 [Play the Game](https://darrylcohen.github.io/little_maths_game/)